 The first way to do that, is by using a website builder.
 Website builders can help you create a website for a monthly subscription.
 Although attractive and seemingly simple, website builders have limitations.
 The customization capabilities are not vast, and although you can create a website relatively easily, the end-result may not entirely satisfy you.
 Maintenance of the site can also become a burden.

 The second way to get your musician website up and running is to employ a freelancer or a digital media agency like RizosMedia that specializes in web creation and design.
 An experienced professional may create something special for you, and you can always check his/her references to help ensure that what you have in mind will/can be created.

 The major benefit of using a professional is that he will take care of all administration and maintenance tasks for you.
 This way you will have your website up an running with minimum time and effort, and you will always have someone to consult later on.

 Technology is progressing and simplicity is the key.
 A modern musician website does not need to be large and complex.
 On the contrary, simpler, one-page websites work best for musicians.

-This means that a modern, well designed and attractive musician website can be very affordable, especially with new technologies available to web designers that increase their productivity.
+This means that modern, well designed and attractive musician websites can be very affordable, especially with new technologies available to web designers that increase their productivity.